gael-millot/repertoire_profiler/README.md

 | **hg19_grch37p5_chr_size_cumul.txt** | Coordinates of the hg19_grch37p5 Human Genome for the Miami plot.
 Available [here](https://zenodo.org/records/10684445/files/hg19_grch37p5_chr_size_cumul.txt). |

 The dataset used in the *nextflow.config* file, as example, is available at https://zenodo.org/record/8403994/files/repertoire_profiler.zip

-Use the xlsx2fasta.R script if sequences are in a .xlsx file (see the sequences.xlsx file dataset, as well as the xlsx_to_fasta results folder in https://zenodo.org/record/8403994/files/repertoire_profiler.zip).

 Use this code to split a multi sequence fasta file into fasta files made of a single sequence: